Italian Tax Controls: Five Key Facts to Know Before the New Year

 Italy will discontinue the Esterometro in 2022.
 According to the 2021 Italian Budget law, instead of submitting the Esterometro, Italian taxpayers performing cross-border transactions (e.g. carrying out or receiving cross-border supplies) must transmit the cross-border transactional data through the SDI platform using the FatturaPA schema.
 The changes introduced in the new FatturaPA schema being enforced on 1 January 2021 will enable the tax authority to access more precise cross-border transactional data than before.

-With the end of 2020 fast approaching, companies trading in Italy must prepare for these upcoming changes before they take effect in 2021 and beyond.
+With the end of 2020 fast approaching, companies trading must prepare for the upcoming changes to Italian tax controls before they take effect in 2021 and beyond.

 Take Action